AJslashTracey/signal_search_strategy/README.md

 - Filtered signals CSV
 - Analysis plots (heatmaps, pairplots)

+## Disclaimer

+The example strategy I used works better with an exit signal but I used a time based exit, we could also have used different SMA lengths but I used a time-based exit as this framework was developed to find the best time to close a trade based on statistical evidence

 ## Side notes
-Inside of the system/results you can see results I got from testing a simple moving average cross over strategy on Bitcoin and Ethereum
+Inside of the system/results you can see results I got from testing a simple moving average crossover strategy on Bitcoin and Ethereum